Shaf8808/PP4-news-site/README.md

 I used principles of Object-Oriented Programming throughout this project and Django’s Class-Based Generic Views.
 Django AllAuth was used for the user authentication system.

 When creating the data models for my project, I first had to plan what type of data I wanted to display to users on my site.
-In other words, what information did I want to include in my project that would be both relevant and helpful for my target audience which were gamers.
+In other words, what information did I want to include in my project that would be both relevant and helpful for my target audience which were gamers?

 This is how I came up with my current data model.
-The four main dta models of my project are:
+The four main data models of my project are:

 * Article
 * Release
 * Review
 * Comment

 Both the Article and Review models are very similar to one another with just a few exceptions such as score, as a review could technically be just another article.
 The release model I created was a custom data model that included less data as it was going to be displayed as a list next to the main image on the homepage, and therefore could not include a lot of data.
-The comment model was also a completely custom model as users had to be able to leave comments on both articles as well as reviews, so there was a little bit of an overlap.
+The comment model was also completely custom as users had to be able to leave comments on both articles as well as reviews, so there was a little bit of an overlap.
 This meant that my comment model had two foreign keys for both articles and reviews.

 The diagram below details the database schema.